- What is Oracle Database?

 Publisher and Subscribers

 A database administrator (DBA) who creates and maintains schema objects that make up the Change Data Capture system is usually the Publisher.
 The Publisher publishes change data to change tables from source tables.
 The multiple applications and individuals who want to access that change data are called Subscribers.
-Oracle to Snowflake: Everything You Need to Know
+Oracle to Azure Cloud Migration (Know 2 Easy Methods)

 Steps to Perform Asynchronous Change Data Capture on Oracle DB